 In accordance with section 152(6) of the Companies Act,

-2013 and in terms of Articles of Association of the Company
+2013 and in terms of Articles of Association of the Company,

-Company, retires by rotation and being eligible; offers himself
+and being eligible; offers himself for re-appointment at

-The Board of Directors, on the recommendation of the
+Directors, on the recommendation of the Nomination

-18. NUMBER OF BOARD MEETINGS AND ATTENDANCE OF DIRECTORS:
+> NUMBER OF BOARD MEETINGS AND ATTENDANCE OF DIRECTORS:

 provisions of Section 173 of the Companies Act, 2013.
-The Company has duly complied with the applicable provisions of
+The Company has duly complied with the applicable provisions of the

-Company Secretaries of India (ICSI).
+Secretaries of India (ICSI).

 Name of the Director